aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

         \"TlsTimeoutMilliseconds\": 2000,
         \"TotalTimeoutMilliseconds\": 2000
     }" \
+  $FIX_CLI_PARAM \
   --invocation-type Event \
   invoke.txt
 ```

-{{% notice warning %}}
+{{% notice info %}}
 If you are running AWS CLI v2, you need to pass the parameter `--cli-binary-format raw-in-base64-out` or you'll get the error "Invalid base64" when sending the payload.
+This notice is for troubleshooting, the code above should work for both CLI versions.
 {{% /notice %}}